Plankiton/T-Rex/docs/readme.md

             <patternN>: <replaceN>
 ```

-> the TextAnalizer will to replace on the order when the patterns did writed, but if one is sucessfull, the TextAnalizer will stop, and will to replace the `keywords`.
+> the TextAnalyzer will to replace on the order when the patterns did writed, but if one is sucessfull, the TextAnalyzer will stop, and will to replace the `keywords`.

 But the most important is that all sub patterns of one element inherit the variables of the element.